DeepLabCut/DeepLabCut/docs/Overviewof3D.md

 ### (1) Create a New 3D Project:

-Watch a [DEMO VIDEO](https://youtu.be/Eh6oIGE4dwI) on how to use this code!
+Watch a [DEMO VIDEO](https://youtu.be/Eh6oIGE4dwI) on how to use this code, and check out the Notebook [here](https://github.com/DeepLabCut/DeepLabCut/blob/master/examples/JUPYTER/Demo_3D_DeepLabCut.ipynb)!

 You will run this function **one** time per project; a project is defined as a given set of cameras and calibration images.
 You can always analyze new videos within this project.